 Carrying out effective investigations

-Before dismissing an employee there is a requirement to carry out a full investigation.
+Recent case law has highlighted that employers often fall short of statutory requirements when conducting disciplinary and grievance investigations.
+Before dismissing any employee there is a requirement to carry out a full investigation.
 However, employers are often unsure what a ‘full investigation’ might be.

 Check who was witness to the events.
 Take witness statements from them all.
 It is also important to take witness statements from people who may have been present but who did not see anything.
 Why did they see nothing if they were there?
 Was it because there was nothing to see, and the allegations are false?